Page updated: 5/8/21

-Nowadays the Malerweg is a popular walking trail of six to eight days which links up some of the most popular sights of the sandstone mountains and the views which were popularised in the paintings.
+Nowadays the Malerweg is a popular hiking trail of six to eight days which links up some of the most popular sights of the sandstone mountains and the views which were popularised in the paintings.
 It runs from Pirna through to the national park and Bad Schandau before returning along the other bank of the Elbe.
-The route is signposted with a white square painted on trees and rocks with an 'M' in the middle.
+The walking tour is signposted with a white square painted on trees and rocks with an 'M' in the middle.

 The Saxon Switzerland conservation area is located to the southeast of Dresden along the river Elbe in the state of Saxony.

 The Saxon Switzerland National Park is the part of the Saxon Switzerland conservation area southeast of Dresden in Saxony which is closest to the border with the Czech Republic.
 The core zone also covers some of the area around the sandstone formations on the northern side of the Elbe between Pirna and Bad Schandau.